 - 1. Click anywhere inside the LD editor. - From the Debug menu, choose Begin Test.
 The modified logic is downloaded to the PACSystems, which then executes the modified logic.
 The original block of logic is retained in PACSystems memory as an inactive block.

-You now have three possible courses of action:
+You now have three possible courses of action: - a.

-- a.
 Cancel the test and continue editing the logic while in Test Edit mode. - b.
 Cancel Test Edit mode and restore the original logic in the PACSystems. - c.
 Accept the changes you tested and commit them to the PACSystems.

-5.2.15 To Cancel the Test and Continue Editing the Logic While in Test Edit Mode
+5.2.15 To Cancel the Test and Continue Editing the Logic While in Test Edit Mode is activated and executed.
+The modified logic block retains its changes in the LD editor and you can continue editing it and test it again later.

-- 1. Click Anywhere Inside the LD Editor - 2.
-From the Debug menu, choose Cancel Test.
+- 1. Click Anywhere Inside the LD Editor

+- From the Debug menu, choose Cancel Test.

+The modified logic block is deactivated in the PACSystems.
+The original block